daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

+---
+title: Cyphers
+weight: 3
+---

 # Cyphers

 Cyphers are one-use abilities that characters gain over the course of play.
 They have cool powers that can heal, make attacks, ease or hinder task rolls, or (in a more supernatural and extreme example) produce effects such as nullifying gravity or turning something invisible.

-Most cyphers aren’t physical objects—just something useful that happens right when you need it.
+Most cyphers aren't physical objects---just something useful that happens right when you need it.
 They might be a burst of insight that allows a character to make a perfectly executed attack, a lucky guess when using a computer terminal, a coincidental distraction that gives you an advantage against an NPC, or a supernatural entity that makes things work out in your favor.
 In some games, cyphers come in the form of items, like magic potions or bits of alien technology.

-Cyphers that don’t have a physical form are called subtle cyphers.
+Cyphers that don't have a physical form are called subtle cyphers.

 Cyphers that have a physical form are called manifest cyphers.

 Regardless of their form, cyphers are single-use effects and are always consumed when used.
-Unless a cypher’s description says otherwise, it works only for the character who activates it.
-For example, a PC can’t use an enduring shield cypher on a friend.
+Unless a cypher's description says otherwise, it works only for the character who activates it.
+For example, a PC can't use an enduring shield cypher on a friend.

 Cyphers are a game mechanic designed for frequent discovery and use.
-PCs can have only a small number of cyphers at any given time, and since they’re always finding more, they’re encouraged to use them at a steady pace.
+PCs can have only a small number of cyphers at any given time, and since they're always finding more, they're encouraged to use them at a steady pace.

 In theory, the cyphers gained by the PCs are determined randomly.
 However, the GM can allow PCs to acquire or find them intentionally as well.
 Cyphers are gained with such regularity that the PCs should feel that they can use them freely.
-There will always be more, and they’ll have different benefits.
-This means that in gameplay, cyphers are less like gear or treasure and more like character abilities that the players don’t choose.
-This leads to fun game moments where a player can say “Well, I’ve got an X that might help in this situation,” and X is always different.
+There will always be more, and they'll have different benefits.
+This means that in gameplay, cyphers are less like gear or treasure and more like character abilities that the players don't choose.
+This leads to fun game moments where a player can say "Well, I've got an X that might help in this situation," and X is always different.
 X might be an intuitive understanding of the local computer network, a favor from the Faerie Court, an explosive device, a short-range teleporter, or a force field.
 It might be a powerful magnet or a prayer that will cure disease.
 It could be anything.
 Cyphers keep the game fresh and interesting.
 Over time, characters can learn how to safely carry more and more cyphers at the same time, so cyphers really do seem more like abilities and less like gear.

-(“Carry” in this sense refers to both subtle cyphers and manifest cyphers, though a PC may not actually carry anything that physically represents the cypher.
+("Carry" in this sense refers to both subtle cyphers and manifest cyphers, though a PC may not actually carry anything that physically represents the cypher.
 A character thrown into prison without their equipment might still have subtle cyphers.)

-Cyphers don’t have to be used to make room for new ones.
-For subtle cyphers, a character can just use an action to “lose” the cypher, freeing up space to “find” one later (once a subtle cypher is discarded this way, it is gone and can’t be recovered).
-For manifest cyphers, it’s perfectly acceptable for the PCs to stash one elsewhere for later use; of course, that doesn’t mean it will still be there when they return.
+Cyphers don't have to be used to make room for new ones.
+For subtle cyphers, a character can just use an action to "lose" the cypher, freeing up space to "find" one later (once a subtle cypher is discarded this way, it is gone and can't be recovered).
+For manifest cyphers, it's perfectly acceptable for the PCs to stash one elsewhere for later use; of course, that doesn't mean it will still be there when they return.

 WHY CYPHERS?

 Cyphers are (not surprisingly, based on the name) the heart of the Cypher System.
-This is because characters in this game have some abilities that rarely or never change and can always be counted on—pretty much like in all games—and they have some abilities that are ever-changing and inject a great deal of variability in play.
+This is because characters in this game have some abilities that rarely or never change and can always be counted on---pretty much like in all games---and they have some abilities that are ever-changing and inject a great deal of variability in play.
 They are the major reason why no Cypher System game session should ever be dull or feel just like the last session.
 This week your character can solve the problem by walking through walls, but last time it was because you could create an explosion that could level a city block.

 The Cypher System, then, is one where PC abilities are fluid, with the GM and the players both having a role in their choice, their assignment, and their use.
 Although many things separate the game system from others, this aspect makes it unique, because cyphers recognize the importance and value of two things:

 1\.
-“Treasure,” because character abilities make the game fun and exciting.
+"Treasure," because character abilities make the game fun and exciting.
 In fact, in the early days of roleplaying, treasure (usually in the form of magic items found in dungeons) was really the only customization of characters that existed.
 One of the drives to go out and have adventures is so you can discover cool new things that help you when you go on even more adventures.
-This is true in many RPGs, but in the Cypher System, it’s built right into the game’s core.
+This is true in many RPGs, but in the Cypher System, it's built right into the game's core.

 2\.
 Letting the GM have a hand in determining PC abilities makes the game move more smoothly.
 Some GMs prefer
 to roll cyphers randomly, but some do not.
 For example, giving the PCs a cypher that will allow them to teleport far away might be a secret adventure seed placed by a
 forward-thinking GM.
 Because the GM has an idea of where the story is going, they can use cyphers to help guide the path.
 Alternatively, if the GM is open to it, they can give out cyphers that enable the characters to take a more proactive role (such as teleporting anywhere they want).
 Perhaps most important, they can do these things without worrying about the long-term ramifications of the ability.
 A device that lets you teleport multiple times might really mess up the game over the long term.
 But once?
-That’s just fun.
+That's just fun.

 CYPHER LIMITS